DHTMLX/docs-suite/docs/combobox/features.md

 | [Making Combobox readonly](../configuration/#readonly-mode)                               | Learn how to disable the ability to enter text in the input ([Example](https://snippet.dhtmlx.com/igjsuf7y))               |
 | [Making Combobox disabled](../configuration/#disabled-mode)                               | Learn how to block any operations with Combobox ([Example](https://snippet.dhtmlx.com/ductsm0f))                           |

-## How to customize DHTMLX Combobox and change its size
+## How to customize Combobox and change its size

 In this section you can learn how to customize Combobox and configure the height of the options list and its items.